koxu1996/koxu1996.github.io/Upgrade-to-Casper-node-v1.4.5.md

  * 2022-04-04 15:45 EUROPE/ZURICH
  * 2022-04-04 21:45 ASIA/HONG_KONG

+## 1.4.4 config change

+The install script will modify your current running config in `/etc/casper/1_4_4/config.toml`.

+This section of the script is increasing the value for max_global_state_size.
+There is a small chance that we will exceed the configured space prior to the 1.4.5 upgrade point.
+If so, this will allow your node to continue properly after your node automatically restarts.

+    # bump max global state for protocol 1_4_4:
+    sudo sed -i "/max_global_state_size =/c\max_global_state_size = 1_539_316_281_344" /etc/casper/1_4_4/config.toml

+There is no need to run the above line, as it is included in the script below.
+This is just to be clear about the additional functionality our install script is doing.

 # Upgrade Staging Instructions
 The process to upgrade your node is very straightforward.
 Log in to your node, and execute the following two commands.